Exabyte-io/express/README.md

 # ExPreSS

-Exabyte Property Extractor, Sourcer, Serializer (ExPreSS) is a Python package to extract material- and simulation-related properties and serialize them according to the Exabyte data convention outlined in [Exabyte Source of Schemas and Examples (ESSE)](https://github.com/Exabyte-io/exabyte-esse).
+Exabyte Property Extractor, Sourcer, Serializer (ExPreSS) is a Python package to extract material- and simulation-related properties and serialize them according to the Exabyte Data Convention (EDC) outlined in [Exabyte Source of Schemas and Examples (ESSE)](https://github.com/Exabyte-io/exabyte-esse).

 ## Functionality

 The package provides the below functionality:

-- Extract material and workflow properties from Quantum ESPRESSO calculation and serialize them according to Exabyte data convention
+- Extract material and workflow properties from Quantum ESPRESSO calculation and serialize them according to EDC

-- Extract material and workflow properties from VASP calculation and serialize them according to Exabyte data convention
+- Extract material and workflow properties from VASP calculation and serialize them according to EDC

 - Parse the structure configs in string format (Poscar, PWScf input) and return material in JSON representation